CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation.rst

     2 4 3 5
     5 0

 The first line contains source nodes.
-Each source should have at least one positive node.
+Each source node should have at least one positive node.

 Processing module
 --------------------

 The corresponding data processing module is ``XGCN.data.process.process_evaluation_set``.
-An example of the shell script is as follows:
+An example of the data processing shell script is as follows:

 .. code:: shell